Halliburton names Jeff Miller as COO

-(Reuters) - Halliburton Co (HAL.N), the world’s second-largest oilfield services company, on Thursday named Jeff Miller to the new position of chief operating officer.
+Sept 20 (Reuters) - Halliburton Co, the world’s second-largest oilfield services company, on Thursday named Jeff Miller to the new position of chief operating officer.

 Miller had been senior vice president for global business development and marketing, having also previously held positions in charge of Halliburton’s Gulf of Mexico operations as well as country vice president posts in Indonesia and Angola.